BANGKOK JANUARY 2018

 About the Writer

-Donna Cederstrand is a member of the International Travel Writers & Photographers Association who has travelled to 19 countries and visited countless villages, towns and cities.
-She has a love of old architecture (particularly churches, museums, farm houses and barns), trying new things (whether it be eating a new exotic food like crocodile or swimming in dark caves filled with pools of fresh water) and having experiences that transverse into timeless memories.
+Donna Cederstrand is a member of the International Travel Writers & Photographers Association who has travelled to 24 countries and visited countless villages, towns and cities.
+She has a love of old architecture (particularly churches, museums, farmhouses and barns), trying new things (whether it be eating new exotic foods like a crocodile or swimming in dark caves filled with pools of fresh water) and having experiences that transverse into timeless memories.
 Her travels always include minor mishaps and misadventures that generate great laughter.
-Donna Cederstrand is the co-author of a series of children's fantasy novels (available on www.Amazon.com) and has numerous published articles and upcoming fiction e-books.
+Donna Cederstrand is the co-author of a series of children's fantasy novels (available on www.Amazon.com) and has many published articles and upcoming fiction e-books.
 Donna has also been accepted as the first contracted writer for penning personalized children's books with www.happilyeverafterme.com, and will be the "voice" of Manhattan Mikey, a children's series coming soon. www.bigcityanimals.com

 Travelling may take you away from your comfort zone but try to stay open to the possibilities because you never know when adventure and fun will strike.